hoonably/CSE331-Sorting-Project/README.md

 - Sorting algorithms are implemented independently for consistency in benchmarking.
 - All results, charts, and analysis are documented in the [final report PDF](./Sorting_Algorithm_Analysis_and_Implementation.pdf).
 - Library Sort was modified following Faujdar & Ghrera (2015) for improved performance.

----

-## 📜 License

-This project is part of CSE331 coursework at UNIST.
-Use for educational and research purposes only.